 A person in charge who has been found competent can provide this training.

 It is the responsibility of the person in charge to keep all training records proving successful training.
 Should the person in charge not be comfortable providing this training, they may ask a food safety training institution like ASC Consultants to conduct training.
+Our Regulation R638:2018 Training has proven to be the most popular of all our training interventions.

-STEP 5: Attain a Certificate of Acceptability
+STEP 5: Attain a Business Licence and a Certificate of Acceptability

 To legally sell any foodstuff in South Africa, except unprocessed agricultural products, you must apply for a Certificate of Acceptability from the local authority, which would typically be your municipality.
 This certificate must be in place before you start trading.